lifeiscontent/realworld/api/docs/feature-development/graphql/delete_mutation.md

 require 'rails_helper'

-RSpec.describe 'DeleteArticle', type: :graphql do
+RSpec.describe 'deleteArticle', type: :graphql do
   # ...

   context 'current_user is author' do